Danny625/angry-birds-physics-engine/README.md

 ## 🧠 Architecture

-The upgraded project is split into layers so the game logic, UI, persistence, API, and tests each have clear responsibilities.
+The project is split into layers so the game logic, UI, persistence, API, and tests each have clear responsibilities.

 ```text
 angry-birds-physics-engine/